lynxkite/lynxkite/README.md

 ## Big Data tests

-If you want to measure the effect of a code change on big data, create a PR and add a comment to it containing the phrase `Big Data Test please`.
-This will trigger Jenkins to spin up an EMR cluster, run the tests and push the results as a commit into your PR.
+If you want to measure the effect of a code change on big data, run `make big-data-test` and create a new PR containing the new test results.
+These results are in `ecosystem\tests\results`.

-You can manually run these tests using `test_big_data.sh`, and you can also specify more parameters that way, e.g. `test_big_data.sh pagerank 'fake_westeros_xt_25m'`.
-For further use cases, see the comments in `test_big_data.sh`.
+There are four different data sets used by the performance tests labeled `small`, `medium`, `large` and `xlarge`.
+By default big data tests use the `medium` sized data set.

+The tests run on an EMR cluster, launched by `test_big_data.py`.
+The command

+        make big-data-test

+builds LynxKite and Ecosystem, and by default uses this new build to run the tests.
+After building LynxKite it calls `test_big_data.py`.
+You can also call `test_big_data.py` manually, but before doing this, don't forget to build your currently checked out branch, or use a release.
+In the later case you need to update your `biggraph_releases` repo.

+The performance tests are implemented as Luigi tasks and they are using the Python Remote API to run LynxKite operations on the test data.
+There are two wrapper tasks `AllTests` and `DefaultTests` which can be used to run predefined test sets.
+You can also pick a single test task to run.

+You can find detailed examples in `test_big_data.py` about how to specify parameters of this script for fine tuning the performance tests.
+Here are some examples:

+        ./test_big_data.py --task AllTests
+        ./test_big_data.py --lynx_version native-1.10.0 --test_set_size large --task ModularClustering
+        ./test_big_data.py --emr_instance_count 8 --test_size xlarge --task DefaultTests

 ## Test results on Jenkins